floating-ui/floating-ui/docs/_includes/popper-documentation.md

 <a name="Popper.Utils.runModifiers"></a>

 #### Utils.runModifiers(data, modifiers, ends) ⇒ <code>[dataObject](#dataObject)</code>
-Loop trough the list of modifiers and run them in order, each of them will then edit the data object
+Loop trough the list of modifiers and run them in order, each of them will then edit the data object.

 **Kind**: static method of <code>[Utils](#Popper.Utils)</code>